-In the 1840 Treaty of Waitangi’s English version, the Crown promised Māori ‘the full, exclusive, and undisturbed possession of their Lands and Estates, Forests, Fisheries, and other properties … so long as it is their wish and desire to retain the same in their possession’.
-As with indigenous people of other colonies, however, Māori suffered enormous land loss, great pressure upon their culture and language, and population decline.
+In the English version of the 1840 Tiriti o Waitangi, the Crown promised Māori ‘the full, exclusive, and undisturbed possession of their Lands and Estates, Forests, Fisheries, and other properties … so long as it is their wish and desire to retain the same in their possession’.
+As with indigenous people elsewhere, however, Māori suffered enormous land loss, great pressure upon their culture and language, and population decline.

 The three main ways in which Māori tribes lost land and associated resources were:

 - government purchases of Māori land at low prices, with promised land reserves either not provided or inadequate to sustain Māori communities

 - confiscation (raupatu) of lands following the wars of the 1860s

 - the operations of the Native Land Court, which individualised titles to collectively owned tribal lands, making it easier for them to be sold.